 Brief: Confused between Ubuntu vs Xubuntu vs Lubuntu vs Kubuntu??
+Want to know which Ubuntu flavor should you use?
 This beginners’ guide helps you to decide which Ubuntu should you choose.

 So, you have been reading about reasons to switch to Linux and the benefits of it and finally decided to give it a try.
 Good.